-- Creativity/Critical Thinking: - o Learners will create their own cave painting with daily scenes and local materials - o Learners identify challenges and successes in their creative processes - o Learners will be able to create their own map of their neighborhood and annotate it - o Learners will demonstrate their understanding of the idea of "walls that speak" by providing examples of things that walls in their neighborhood could say - o Learners will creatively express what they think a wall could say if it could speak about their community - Communication - Learners will conduct interviews and contrast other people's perspectives about their ideas.
+- Create their own cave painting with daily scenes and local materials. - □ Identify challenges and successes in their creative processes. - Create their own map of their neighborhood and annotate it. - Demonstrate their understanding of the idea of "walls that speak" by providing examples of things that walls in their neighborhood could say. - Creatively express what they think a wall could say if it could speak about their community. - Conduct interviews and contrast other people's perspectives about their ideas.